rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Story_Being_Noname_c2_20250801.md

 ## The Story

-In a place called Civium—a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had no name.
+In a place called CoCivium—a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had no name.

 The other children would tease her and call her “Noname.”

-As you can imagine, this made Noname sad, and she would ask all the grownups in Civium, “Where is my real name?”
+As you can imagine, this made Noname sad, and she would ask all the grownups in CoCivium, “Where is my real name?”

 But they would just smile and say, “Be patient.
 It is still being written.”

 Noname was not very patient.
 In fact, she was quite annoyed by all of this.

-So she thought long and hard and came up with a plan to jump through the clouds of Civium and catch one of the many machines that floated in them.
+So she thought long and hard and came up with a plan to jump through the clouds of CoCivium and catch one of the many machines that floated in them.

 They were not easy to catch, because they were shy, but if you asked them a question with your eyebrows pinched together, they would think something was wrong and slow down long enough to let you grab hold.